openconfig/gnmic/docs/user_guide/outputs/jetstream_output.md

     type: jetstream
     address: localhost:4222
     stream: existing-stream
-    use-existing-stream: true
     subject-format: static
     subject: telemetry
 ```

-When `use-existing-stream` is set to `true`, gnmic will not attempt to create or modify the stream configuration.
+When `create-stream` is omitted, gnmic will not attempt to create or modify the stream configuration.
+The stream with the specified name must already exist on the JetStream server.
 This is useful when:

 - Stream configuration is managed centrally
 - You don't have permissions to create streams
 - You want to ensure stream settings remain unchanged

+**Important:** When using an existing stream, ensure the stream's subjects configuration is compatible with your chosen `subject-format` and `subject` settings, otherwise messages may fail to publish.